pankaj6673/Web_Portfolio/README.md

 # My Web portfolio using the react
 Here the website is built using React Native and Tailwind CSS.
-Tailwind is something new for me as I was used to using simple CSS it and importing it to my html file.
-However, in this case I could style the element on the same file without going back to specific css file.
+Tailwind is something new for me as I was used to using simple CSS and importing it to my HTML file.
+However, using Tailwind I could style the element on the same file without going back to a specific CSS file.

 ## Available Scripts